TokTok/spec/spec.md

 Friend requests from public keys that are already added to the friends list should also be discarded.

-# group.txt
+# Group

-Group chats in Tox work by temporarily adding some peers (up to 4) present in the group chat as temporary friend_connection friends, that are deleted when the group chat is exited.
+Group chats in Tox work by temporarily adding some peers (up to 4) present in the group chat as temporary `friend_connection` friends, that are deleted when the group chat is exited.

 Each peer in the group chat is identified by their real long term public key